patrickbucher/docs/R/R.md

 ## Not a Number

-Some expressions cannot be represented as a number:
+Some expressions cannot be represented as a number.
+They are represented as `NaN`:

     0 / 0 # NaN
     -Inf + Inf # NaN